linode/docs/docs/networking/linux-static-ip-configuration.md

   name: Linode
   email: docs@linode.com
 description: 'Computer networks frequently use DHCP to assign IP addresses, routing and DNS information to systems which join the network.
 Additional IPs can be assigned to virtual network interfaces for a fully static IP address configuration, including multiple static addresses.'
-keywords: 'static ip,linux networking,ifconfig,configure network,linux network,multiple ip,static'
+keywords: 'multiple ip addresses,linux static ip,DHCP,change ip address,network configuration'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
-alias: ['networking/configuring-static-ip-interfaces/ networking/linux-static-ip-configuration']
+alias: ['networking/configuring-static-ip-interfaces/']
-modified: Thursday, December 3rd, 2015
+modified: Tuesday, December 8th, 2015
 modified_by:
   name: Linode
-published: 'Thursday, December 3rd, 2015'
+published: 'Thursday, July 20th, 2014'
 title: Linux Static IP Configuration
 ---

 Computer networks frequently use [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) to provide IP addresses, routing and DNS information to systems which join the network.
 Linodes use this protocol as well, however, DHCP can only assign one IP address per DHCP lease request.

-Additional IPs for your Linode can be assigned either by using [Network Helper](/docs/platform/network-helper) to automatically create a static networking configuration, or by configuring manually using the steps in this guide.
+Additional IPs for your Linode can be assigned using either [Network Helper](/docs/platform/network-helper) to automatically create a static network, or manual configuration by following this guide.
 Be aware that errors in network configurations may disconnect SSH sessions, so it is advised that you use the [Linode Shell (LISH)](/docs/networking/using-the-linode-shell-lish) when making such changes.

 ## General Network Configuration

 You'll first need some information from the [Linode Manager](https://manager.linode.com/).
-Log in and click the **Remote Access** tab.
+Log in and go to the **Remote Access** tab.
 There you'll find your Linode's **IPv4 and IPv6 addresses** (both public and private, if you assigned a private IP), **default gateways**, **netmasks** and **DNS resolvers**.

 [![Linode Manager / Remote Access](/docs/assets/1711-remote_access_ips_small.png)](/docs/assets/1710-remote_access_ips.png)

 Keep this information handy, because you'll need it as you configure your Linode's network settings.
-Since Linodes only have one virtual ethernet interface (**eth0**), you'll need to assign additional IPs to aliases on that interface (or example, **eth0:1**, **etho0:2**, etc.).

-TMost outbound connections will still originate from the IP assigned to the **eth0** interface but if you need server daemons to bind to a particular IP address, you'll need to specify the correct IP in their configuration files.
+Bear in mind that each Linode has only one virtual ethernet interface, *eth0*.
+Most outbound connections will still originate from the IP assigned to *eth0*, but if you need server daemons to bind to a particular IP address, you'll need to specify the correct IP in their configuration files.

 ## Hostname and FQDN Settings